Jeremiah Fears: Professional career

-New Orleans Pelicans (2025–present)

 On June 25, 2025, Fears was selected with the seventh overall pick by the New Orleans Pelicans in the 2025 NBA draft.
 He became Oklahoma's fourth top-seven pick in the last 16 years, joining Blake Griffin, Buddy Hield, and Trae Young.
 He joins Hield as the second Sooner to be drafted by the Pelicans.
-On July 5, 2025, Fears signed his rookie contract.
+On July 5, Fears signed his rookie contract.
+On October 22, Fears made his NBA regular-season debut, putting up 17 points in a 128–122 loss to the Memphis Grizzlies.

+Following a January 27, 2026 game against the Oklahoma City Thunder, Fears was shoved by Thunder guard Lu Dort, initiating an altercation; both players were subsequently fined $25,000 as a result.
+On April 7, Jeremiah had a career-high 40 points on 17-of-29 shooting in a 156–137 win against the Utah Jazz.
+Fears set the Pelicans franchise record for most points scored in a game by a rookie, as well as the record for the youngest guard to score 40 points in an NBA game.
+Fears played in all 82 games for New Orleans during his rookie campaign, becoming the first Pelicans rookie to do so, and averaged 14.3 points, 3.7 rebounds, and 3.4 assists.

 National team career

 Fears was named to the United States Under-18 basketball team at the 2024 FIBA Under-18 AmeriCup, marking his first national team debut.
 He averaged 6.5 points, 2.7 rebounds, 2.8 assists and a team-high three steals per game as Team USA won the gold medal.